IrinaGarmaeva/github-finder-app/README.md

-# Github Finder
+# Project "Github Finder"

+## Description
-## In this project, you can search for Github users and visit their repositories easily and simply!
+## `Github finder` is a spa where you can search for Github users and visit their repositories easily and simply!
+This project is used to train React and api requests.

-### You can access: [GitHub Finder](https://github-finder-app-red-three.vercel.app/) to try find someone.
+This project is hosted on [Vercel](https://github-finder-app-nine-beta.vercel.app/)

+## Technologies

+* HTML
+* JS
+* React
+* Tailwind
-### Usage example
+## Usage example

 1. Search for someone's Github username.
 2. Click on visit profile to view general stats like followers, repos, stars etc.